 The Plan pays the benefits highlighted below for covered services furnished by a dentist during a calendar year up to \$1,500 for network providers and \$1,000 for out-of-network providers.
-In addition, the Plan provides lifetime benefits of \$1,500 for orthodontia services for dependent children under age 19.
+However, the annual dollar maximum does not apply to dental examinations for covered persons under age 19.
+The Plan provides lifetime benefits of \$1,500 for orthodontia services for dependent children under age 19.